I have found music therapy improves my vestibular health and my emotional well-being.

-When I’m not as [physically] active, then my inner ear decompensates [from a lack of head motion and my feelings of dizziness, vertigo and imbalance return].
+When I’m not as physically active, then my inner ear decompensates from a lack of head motion and my feelings of dizziness, vertigo and imbalance return.

 So, one of the things that I have learned to do – in order to be somebody who lives a rich, active and vibrant healthy life with a vestibular disorder – is to play music.

-Music allows me to connect with that part of myself and feel better emotionally.
+Music allows me to feel better emotionally.

-Music also helps me connect with other people, so I’m not as socially isolated.
-And it makes me move my head as I play my music everyday, so my vestibular system gets some activity.
-[My inner ear] has something to report – head motion – and it has something to process so that it stays in tip-top shape.
+Playing music causes me move my head around as I play my music everyday, so my vestibular system gets some activity.
+My inner ear has something to report because head motion stimulates the vestibular system.
+Since it has something to process, my vestibular system stays in tip-top shape.

 My team of healthcare providers fully support the evidence-based strategy of music therapy to improve the quality of my life.